-The media's outing whether in Iran, Afghanistan, Iraq, Vietnam or the Gulf war; and locally in Zaki Biam, Benue state; Ezilo in Ebonyi State or the sectarian crisis in Jos or the Bakassi-Cameroon saga to a very large extent, has been commended by Nigerians.
+The media's outing whether in Iran, Afghanistan, Iraq, Vietnam or the Gulf war; and locally in Zaki Biam, Benue state; Ezilo in Ebonyi State; the sectarian crisis in Jos or the Bakassi-Cameroon saga to a very large extent, has been commended by Nigerians.
 This however, does not suggest that the media have performed perfectly.
 This, Ekpu (2010) identifies, is because of the myriad reported cases which in themselves are threats to national security such as espionage, propaganda, editorial manipulation, and regulatory issues.

-Also, according to Edward (1994), mass media are the core influence of cultural imperialism on the Nigerian society.
-Nigerians especially the youth now imitate values of the western cultures aired by the media like transgender, sagging of trousers, drug addiction, rape, seminudity, gangsterism, etc. Such values have dangerous effects on the youths who accept the western values as a normal way of life.
+Also, according to Paul & Tom (2006), mass media are the core influences of cultural imperialism on the Nigerian society.
+Nigerians especially the youth now imitate values of the western cultures aired by the media like trans-gender, sagging of trousers, drug addiction, rape, semi-nudity, and gangsterism.
+Such values have dangerous effects on the youths who accept the western values as a normal way of life.
 Citizens of the country indulge in these acts with so much confidence because it has precariously contaminated the traditional values of our country.
 The content the media disseminate to the society is as vital as media themselves, because it serves as a mirror to the society and the citizen of Nigeria at large.
-Cultural imperialism through the use of the media is seen as a threat to national security because national identity of smaller nations (under-developed) is threatened or lost due to media content from the bigger (developed) countries.
-For example, it is disheartening that some Nigerians have not seen anything wrong with the trans-gender show aired on Chanel 124 in DSTV and 26 in GOTV, despite the corrosive negative influence it has on our culture.
-Because of how the media have attached so much significance to this programme, it will actually affect the youths and even adults when we know it is absolutely against our African culture.
-Other negative effects of cultural imperialism include gayism, violence, semi-nudity (Paul & Tom 2006).
+Cultural imperialism through the use of the media is seen as a threat to national security because national identity of smaller nations (under-developed) is threatened or lost due to media content from the bigger (developed) countries (Paul & Tom 2006).

-Again apart from unprofessionalism; propaganda; nonadherence to code of ethics, international humanitarian laws and provisions of the Geneva Convention in the reportage of security matters by the media, the noncoverage of other critical components of development like tourism reporting, and infrastructure reporting, are all threats to national security.
+Again, apart from unprofessionalism; propaganda; non-adherence to code of ethics, international humanitarian laws and provisions of the Geneva Convention in the reportage of security matters by the media, the non-coverage of other critical components of development like tourism reporting, and infrastructure reporting, are all threats to national security.